 At Children’s Crisis Treatment Center (CCTC), our staff are dedicated to addressing the impact of childhood traumatic events and other challenges.
 We are looking for exceptional people to help continue building our team.

-Care Coordinator - School Based Partnership
+Care Coordinator - School Based Partnership Program (SBP)

 CCTC is seeking a Care Coordinator for the School Based Partnership Program to provide care coordination services on site an identified charter or non-public school location to meet the needs of the school age children and their families presenting with crisis and behavioral health issues in a trauma-informed manner.
 SBPCC is responsible for successful delivery of services in coordination with multisystem involvement and programmatic requirements.